Learning Objectives

 Module 7: Component Damage

-- Classify acceptability criteria for common types of component damage
+- Identify common causes of component damage

 Module 8: Printed Boards and Assemblies